+Due to other than micro, small and medium enterprises
-2. For related party disclsoures, refer Note 22.

-3. Refer Note 23 for fair value disclosure of financial assets and financial liabilities and for fair

-4. Refer Note 24 on risk management objectives and policies for financial instruments.
+- 2. For related party discisoures, refer Note 23. - 4.
+Refer Note 24 for fair value disclosure of financial assets and financial liabilities and for fair value hierarchy. - Refer Note 25 on credit risk of trade receivables, which explains how the Company manages and measures credit quality of trade receivables that are neither past due nor impaired.

-Note 13 : Other current liabilities
+Note 12: Other current liabilities